HOW DOES A WE WORK?

 WHY do they make this so hard?
 Requiring so much documentation is a huge burden and an invasion of privacy!

-SFU Health Centre should not charge you for related medical forms and documentation, though other doctors off campus might.
+Remember, SFU Health Centre should not charge you for related medical forms and documentation, though other doctors off-campus might.

-Note that this policy will be up for review in the next year or so.
+Note that this policy will be up for review in the next year or so (expected 2023ish).
 If you have better ideas on how this could work, PLEASE share these with the Advocacy Office so we can push to make the process easier for students who really need it while also maintaining the academic standards of the University and the value of everyone’s degrees.

 What happens if I make up or falsify evidence to support my request for a WE?